Loreto Baja with Kids: Mexico's Best-Kept Family Beach Secret

 The fancy beach near Villa del Palmar, but accessible to non-guests for a small fee.
 Shallow turquoise water, restaurant on site, kayak rentals.

 Twenty-two miles inland from Loreto, up a winding mountain road through the Sierra de la Giganta, sits Mission San Javier - a 300-year-old Jesuit mission carved out of stone in a tiny village.
 The drive is incredible, kids will spot wild goats and giant cardon cacti, and the mission has a 300-year-old olive tree the kids can touch.
 Bring snacks, water, and patience for the curves.
-Make it a half-day round trip.
+Half-day round trip.

 Where to Stay With Kids